Management consultants work with organisations to solve problems and recommend improvements to strengthen business performance.

-Pay for management consultants varies depending on their skills and experience, and the organisation they work for.
+Pay for management consultants varies depending on their skills, experience, and the organisation they work for.

 What you will do

 Management consultants may do some or all of the following:

 - meet with clients and do research to understand an organisation

 - discuss the problems or issues an organisation is facing

 - research solutions and improvements that can be made

 - prepare business reports, proposals and presentations

 - provide clients with solutions and strategies to reach those solutions.

 Management consultants who are self-employed also need to develop, market and run their business.